Lloyd Isgrove

-Lloyd Jeffrey Isgrove (born 12 January 1993) is a professional footballer who plays for Bolton Wanderers.
+Lloyd Jeffrey Isgrove (born 12 January 1993) is a professional footballer who plays for National Premier Leagues Victoria club Hume City.

 Isgrove plays primarily as a winger, but he is also comfortable playing in other midfield positions and as a forward.
 He has one cap for Wales.

 Club career

 Southampton

 Isgrove was a member of Southampton's academy system; his first inclusion in the Southampton's first team came on 30 October 2012 in the fourth round of the 2012–13 League Cup against Leeds United, for which he was included on the bench.
 The midfielder came on as a substitute for winger Steve De Ridder in the 66th minute, seeing out the remainder of the 3–0 defeat.
 He made his first start for the club the following August in a 5–1 victory against Barnsley in the League Cup second round, setting up the opening goal.

 Isgrove made his league debut for Southampton in the first game of the 2014–15 season, playing the last 8 minutes of a 2–1 loss at Liverpool in place of Steven Davis.

 On 17 March 2015, Southampton confirmed that Isgrove had signed a two-year contract extension until 2017.
 He was released by Southampton at the end of the 2016–17 season.